Twosense Docs

 The Twosense Windows Authenticator can be installed either via the GUI or the command line.

-• Windows 10 version 1803 (OS build 17134) or later
+• Windows 10 (version 1803 or later)

 • Windows 11